skx/dotfiles/.emacs.d/init.md

 (savehist-mode t)
 ```

-A good example of history is the ability to go to the last change in a buffer:
+A good use of history is the ability to go to the last change in a buffer:

 ```lisp
 (use-package goto-last-change